Rock Hill, South Carolina

 The convention will take place over four days.
 There are no guarantees when it comes to the pandemic, but we’re hoping our continued vigilance and science-based health guidelines will enable us to have another safe convention.

-Plan to arrive by Friday, April 21st for the welcome meeting that night (attendance expected).
+Plan to arrive by Friday, April 21st for the welcome meeting that night (mandatory).
 Typical convention activities end Sunday, April 23rd, but those who can should join us for a group outing to the Discovery Place Science museum in Charlotte, NC on Monday the 24th.

 Discounted (25% off) registration closes December 31st, 2022.
 Standard registration closes on March 24, 2023.
 Details are on the 2023 Convention Registration page.

-Our info packet has much of what you want to know about the convention, plus the policies you need to know about if you’re considering joining us.
+Our preliminary 2023 info packet has much of what you want to know about the convention, plus the policies you need to know about if you’re considering joining us.
+It’s subject to change.

 We have a strong incentive to eat outside when eating together, so we can stay safe during the pandemic.
 A list of nearby restaurants and their outdoor seating availability is linked in this sentence.